PLI Give

 (Thank you to the book Future Church for the four “P’s.”)

 It may be unfair to be quite so “obvious.”
 But just test it out.
 See if it seems true.
-Translation: Eliminate the “P” that got them there, and the church is at risk of not keeping them there.
+Eliminate the “P” that got them there, and the church is at risk of not keeping them there.

 You could do your own assessment of which of the four “P’s” is weak or missing.
-(Think about how the pandemic chipped away at most or all four.)

 The wrong thing to understand is that any of these four are bad.
 I think it would be best for every congregational leadership to try to “up their game” in any and all of the four.